Azure-Samples/azure-openai-assistant-javascript/README.md

 - **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free) to get free Azure credits to get started.
 If you're a student, you can also get free credits with [Azure for Students](https://aka.ms/azureforstudents).
 - **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access with [this form](https://aka.ms/oaiapply).

-### Setup and configure Microsoft Entra ID

-This sample is using Microsoft Entra ID for authentication.
-To set up Microsoft Entra ID, follow these steps:

-TODO

 #### Deploy the sample

 1. Open a terminal and navigate to the root of the project.